sagiegurari/cargo-make/README.md

 * **@duckscript** - Executes the defined duckscript code.
 See [example](#usage-task-command-script-task-exampleduckscript)
 * **@rust** - Compiles and executes the defined rust code.
 See [example](#usage-task-command-script-task-examplerust)
-* **@shell** - For windows platform, it will try to convert the shell commands to windows batch commands (only basic scripts are supported) and execute the script, for other platforms the script will be executed as is.
+* **@shell** - For windows platforms, it will try to convert the shell commands to windows batch commands (only basic scripts are supported) and execute the script; for other platforms, the script will be executed as-is.
 See [example](#usage-task-command-script-task-exampleshell2batch)

 Below are some basic examples of each action type.